 Should a shareholder choose not to use the right to appoint a member, the right is as a rule transferred to the next largest shareholder in the shareholder register, who would not otherwise have the right to appoint a member.

-The Company’s Shareholders’ Nomination Board will be formed for the first time during 2020.
+The Company’s Shareholders’ Nomination Board was formed for the first time in 2020.

 Board of Directors